MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 * [Azure CLI](/cli/azure/webapp?view=azure-cli-latest#az-webapp-create)
 * [Azure PowerShell](/powershell/module/az.websites/new-azwebapp)

-Once the Web App has been created, use one of the [available deployment mechanisms](/azure/app-service/deploy-zip) to deploy the application.
+Once the Web App has been created, use one of the [available deployment mechanisms](/azure/app-service/deploy-zip) to deploy your application.

 ### Migrate JVM runtime options